Mik-TF/grid_http_server_docker/README.md

 ### Deploy a VM

-The deployment script will asks you for the deployment parameters.
+The deployment script will ask you for the deployment parameters.

 - Deploy the VM
    ```